 What good would the Falcon Heavy be if it never lifted off?
 About the same as a cover letter for engineering without a solid ending: not much.

 So, end your engineering cover letter so the manager can't possibly forget it.

 - Close with a "sincerely" synonym.

 - Add a PS with another tantalizing achievement.

-These mechanical engineering cover letter examples show that in action:
+These engineering cover letter examples show that in action: